jplsek/MPCParty/readme.md

 * Web port (default is 8081)
 * MPD url (default is localhost)
 * MPD port (default is 6600)
+* MPD library location, used for special features like downloading (default is '' (disabled))
 * Enable vote skipping (default is true)
 * Vote skipping percentage (default is 75%, aka 75% of the users need to vote before taking effect)
 * Show user lists (default is false)
-* Enable the Download Player (default is true)
+* Enable the Downloader (default is true)
-* Set Download Player download location (default is ./downloads, but I recommend setting it to your Music folder)
-* Set the default volume of the Download Player (default is 50%)
+* Set the relative Downloader location (default is Downloads)
-* Set whether or not to keep the downloaded videos after conversion (default is true)
+* Set whether or not to keep the downloaded videos after conversion (default is false)

 ## Custom Theme Development
 * Copy public/css/themes/default-thin and rename it to anything.